-A broad overview of the standard repertoire for voice.
+A broad overview of the standard vocal repertoire.
 Examination of English, French, and German art song from the early Romantic period through the Twentieth century masters of the form.
 Prerequisites: Music major or permission of instructor.

 310 Survey of Vocal Literature II (1)